 2. Wash Your Hair Frequently

 If you suffer from forehead acne come summer, Adam Friedman, MD, FAAD, says to frequently wash your hair, as this will prevent oil from clogging your pores.
 His favorite shampoo to treat this breakout-prone area?
-Dove's new Dermacare line, which is also hydrating for your strands.
+Dove's Dermacare line, which is also hydrating for your strands.

 3. Beware of Certain Kinds of Toner

-An oily skin type can benefit from toners because they can have key ingredients like salicylic acid, niacinamide, green tea, or zinc—which help prevent clogged pores, reduce inflammation, and regulate sebum production.
+An oily skin type can benefit from toners because they can have key ingredients like salicylic acid, niacinamide, green tea, or zinc—which are all meant to help prevent clogged pores, reduce inflammation, and regulate sebum production.
 That said, not all toners are created equal.
 Make sure the ingredients in your toner aren't drying or irritating, and if so, Zeichner suggests a serum with salicylic acid as a good replacement.

 4. Properly Cleanse

 While it's important to wipe away excess oil and sweat, especially in the summer, Friedman cautions against over washing, as this can dry skin out, create more inflammation, and induce acne.
 Instead, instate a proper cleansing routine (twice a day if your skin tends to get congested) in which you thoroughly clean out pores and increase epidermal turnover, says DeHaven.

 If you're working out in the hot sun, Zeichner recommends wearing appropriate workout gear that wicks away sweat from the skin.
 Friedman seconds this: "Look for loose-fitting, breathable clothing to prevent occlusion."
 To further prevent body acne, Friedman and Zeichner recommend showering after a workout or at least using a towel with water to remove remaining sweat salts.

 Next up: This pore-perfecting sunscreen is better than any primer I've ever used.